webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 export default connect<any, any, any>(mapStateToProps, mapDispatchToProps)(Settings);
 ```

-Now that we have the active page element and a helper to get active element's data.
-Let's implement the actual business logic.
+Now that we have the active page element and a helper to get active element's data, let's implement the actual business logic.

 :::info
  `element.data` contains the information about various attributes of a page element.
-One of the attribute is the `settings`, which holds the data manage by various **element settings** plugins.
+One of the attribute is the `settings`, which managed by various **element settings** plugins.
 :::

 Our goal is to edit and store `className` key-value to this very object i.e `element.data.settings`.
-In order to do that we'll follow the below mentioned steps:

 - First, we're going to extract the `settings` property from element's data object and attach `className` key to it.